 England was also becoming increasingly puritanical: Parliament banned the celebration of Christmas in 1647, the ban remaining in place until 1660.

 Boyle returned to his estates in Ireland in 1652, aged 25.
 He stayed there for two years, but grew increasingly unhappy in an environment he saw as unfavorable to his development as a scientist.
 He also suffered a serious illness, permanently affecting his eyesight.
-For the rest of his life reading anything would be painfully slow and he had to employ people to do his writing for him.
+For the rest of his life he could read only very slowly and he had to employ people to do his writing for him.

 Robert Boyle’s Contributions to Science